 Tabiatha’s relationship with TEACH began long before she joined the team.
 Having served as a Teacher Specialist with the Houston Independent School District for seven years, she saw first-hand the lasting impact the organization made in schools.
 In June 2021, Tabiatha joined TEACH as a Program Manager, bringing with her extensive teaching experience, various Texas education certifications and Master’s degrees in Educational Administration and in Curriculum Instruction from Prairie View A&M University.
 Tabiatha is particularly excited to make an impact in the classroom post-pandemic.
 Her role, she says, is all about making a lasting impact and seeing how the strategies she helps teachers implement make a difference in their lives – both inside and outside of the classroom.

 Tylea learned first-hand the impact that education could have on a young person’s life.
 She’d go on to become the first in her family to earn an undergraduate degree, later earning a Master’s degree in Developmental Disabilities with concentrations in Leadership & Advocacy and in Applied Behavior Analysis (ABA).
 Seeing how powerfully nonverbal communication strategies could help children on the autism spectrum, she also obtained her certification as a Registered Behavior Technician (RBT).
 Her skills and passion for helping advance children’s development ultimately led her to serve as the Operations Manager for InBloom Autism Services in Houston and paved the way for joining TEACH in November 2021.
-In her role as Operations Coordinator, Tylea collaborates with all TEACH team members on all facets of operations to help TEACH achieve its mission.
+In her role as Operations Manager, Tylea collaborates with all TEACH team members on all facets of operations to help TEACH achieve its mission.